rnanosaur/rnanosaur.github.io/collections/_posts/2021-11-02-program-nanosaur-ROS2.md

       url: "https://www.theconstructsim.com/"
 ---

-In this Live Class, we will use the nanosaur simulation to program with ROS2 Galactic.
+In this Live Class, we will use the nanosaur simulation to program with ROS 2 Galactic.
 You will learn:

 * How to build a Gazebo simulation of the nanosaur robot
-* Create a simple ROS2 program to control the nanosaur robot and move it around
+* Create a simple ROS 2 program to control the nanosaur robot and move it around